Conferences and Events

 Host your next event at Lyndon State College!

-Parties, weddings, conferences, receptions, whatever the occasion, Lyndon State is the place to host your next event.
+Parties, weddings, conferences, receptions—whatever the occasion—Lyndon is the place to host your next event.

-We invite you to consider LSC in your conference, program, meeting or special event planning.
-Our beautiful campus, modern facilities and friendly and responsive support services can help make your event a success!
-Lyndon has the space to make your event a hit, large or small.
+We invite you to consider us in your conference, program, meeting, or special event planning.
+Our beautiful campus, modern facilities, and friendly and responsive support services will make your event a success!
+Lyndon has the space for you, large or small.

 Click below to check availability for your event!
 For dates of our 2017 Summer Camps, click here.